Running ChemSTEP (Auto DOCK and Build)

 chemstep-run-ifp

-This will copy in additional files necessary to run IFP including* ifp_acceptance_criteria.txt and interactions.txt.
+This copies in the additional files ifp_acceptance_criteria.txt and interactions.txt.

 6. Edit params.txt